 This is just getting boring.

-After changing around a few names here and there, it’s entirely possible to use the same summary from the Gators’ last game — and the game before that, and the game before that — to describe what occurred Wednesday.
+After maybe changing around a few names here and there, it’s entirely possible that I could use the same summary from the Gators’ last game, and the game before that, and the game before that to describe what occurred on Wednesday.

 The Gators scored a lot and the other team didn’t as a result of Florida’s tremendous defense.
 What’s new?

-With that said, the Gators beat — err, dismantled — the visiting South Carolina Gamecocks, drubbing first-year coach Frank Martin’s squad 75-36.
+With that said, the Gators beat — err, dismantled — the visiting South Carolina Gamecocks on Wednesday night, drubbing Frank Martin’s squad 75-36.